 4. Free Voluntary Reading

-Stephen Krashen developed the idea of sheltered instruction.
-Essentially, it’s teaching academic content to students (e.g., teaching them about concepts in science, history, etc.) while making it comprehensible to them as language learners.
-It’s most commonly used in K-12 ESL settings, where there is a strong need for students to build and maintain content area knowledge while simultaneously learning English.
-But it can be used in other settings, too, as a way of providing comprehensible input to students.
+In content-based instruction, the class focuses on teaching a particular area of content to students while making it comprehensible to them as language learners.
+It’s commonly used in K-12 ESL settings, where there is a strong need for students to build and maintain content area knowledge while simultaneously learning English.
+In these settings, the content students learn is usually related to academic subjects (e.g., math, science, social studies).
+But content-based instruction can be used in other settings, too, as a way of providing comprehensible input to students.
 The students feel like they’re just learning about the content, and they often don’t even realize how much language they’re learning along the way.
+The content could be anything—a cooking class, a karate class, a painting class, whatever.
 I recently watched this Ted Talk by Roberto Guzman, an English teacher at a university in Puerto Rico.
 In describing what he does in class, he says: “We don’t use textbooks.
 We use whatever is happening in the world.”
 He has his students watch videos and read articles about current events, and they talk about the issues together in class.
 The students are learning about topics that are interesting to them.
 And because they’re listening and reading about these topics in English, they acquire a lot of language.

 This list of ideas is just a starting point.
 Almost anything could potentially be a way to provide comprehensible input to your students.
 I’ve seen teachers post on the iFLT/NTPRS/CI Facebook group about having students do a popcorn taste-test, do yoga, or make simple art projects.
 Anything goes, as long as students are listening to or reading language that is comprehensible and compelling.

 As teachers, our job is to provide students with comprehensible input.
 We want our students to focus on meaning, not form.
 As Stephen Krashen has said, we want our students to be so interested in the meaning of a message that they “‘forget’ that the input is in another language.”
 My goal is always to find topics or stories that my students will find interesting.
-If they are interested in what they are listening to or reading, they will acquire the language.
+If they are interested in what they are listening to or reading, they are on their way to acquiring the language.